 Numerous factors contribute to the distinct details of this Italianate structure – the use of polygonal bays, a “basement” that was at ground level, the colorful contrast of cream Lemont limestone and rich red brick, and the ornateness of the roof brackets.
 This style in the interior translated with the use of extremely ornate plaster ceilings and fifteen elaborately carved marble fireplaces of which seven remain today.

-Upon his death, Reddick’s will stipulated that his home should become Ottawa’s first free public library.
+Upon his death, Reddick’s will be stipulated that his home should become Ottawa’s first free public library.
 In addition, he provided a substantial endowment for its maintenance.
 The Reddick Mansion thus served as Ottawa’s Public Library from 1888-1975.

 The Reddick Mansion Association was formed in 1975 to preserve, restore, and maintain this gem of Midwestern architecture.
 Tours are available Wednesday through Monday from 11-3.
 The last tour begins at 2.
 For additional information, call 815-433-6100 or visit www.reddickmansion.org.